EdgarMerger/SiemensEDA_Python_Interface/README.md

-# ECAD functions and utilities library
+I'm# ECAD functions and utilities library

 This library contains commonly used functions and tools with regard to ECAD Tool automation, here with Siemens Xpedition Designer.
 It also contains IntelliSense stub module generator which is used to assist development of Automation Scripts by means of code autocompletion.